sophieM03/git-workshop/README.md

 3. Merge the pull request and then delete the branch with the provided button.

-4. Check that you can still access to every commit you did in the GitHub interface.
+4. Check that you can still access to every commit of the Pull Request in the GitHub UI (history is kept).

 ## Get the changes on master on your machine